drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_client/1_creating_a_client.md

 only doing that here for demonstration purposes.

-When building a client for Firefox, note that it will create a temporary profile that will be used, due to this, a Firefox client requires a `--allow-write=$TMPDIR` flag
+When building a client for Firefox, note that it will create a temporary profile that will be used.
+Due to this, a Firefox client requires the `--allow-write=$TMPDIR` flag.

 ## Verification